Rocket.Net vs WP Engine Hosting Comparison In 2025

 Web server features

-Rocket offers hosting for small to large sites.
-They have Level 1 packages for small sites and enterprise hosting prices close to $2000 monthly.
+Rocket offers hosting for sites of all sizes.
+They offer Level 1 packages for small sites, with enterprise hosting prices starting at approximately $ 2,000 per month.

 Feature list of Rocket.Net Cloudflare Enterprise